 Tom grew up in Park Ridge and Wilmette, and returned to Chicago after graduating from Princeton University and Yale law school.
 He has been very active in the community, including serving as a trustee of the Chicago Police Pension Fund and the Illinois State Employees Retirement System.
 He is a board member of Princeton AlumniCorps, a national alumni organization.
 This is his first term at 3750. firstname.lastname@example.org

 Adam Gehr, Treasurer email@example.com

 Linda Stern, Secretary and Chair Communications Committee.
-Linda has lived at 3750 in10G for 16 years.
+Linda has lived at 3750 in unit 10G since 2001.
 She recently retired from WFMT, Classical Music Radio and Channel 11, Public Broadcast Television after a long career in broadcast radio including CBS-AM and ABC Radio Networks in New York City, Shadow Traffic, Westwood One Networks and WGN Radio in Chicago.
 She grew up in Syracuse, New York and has a BA and MA from Syracuse University in English and English Education respectively.
-Her primary concerns as a first term board member are open, candid and frequent communications to shareholders and marketability of our units at 3750. firstname.lastname@example.org
+Her primary concerns as a board member are open, candid and frequent communications to shareholders and marketability of our units at 3750. firstname.lastname@example.org

 Bill Cartwright, Director email@example.com

 Michael Harrison, Director, Michael Harrison and his wife Ann have lived in 16D since April of 2017.
 Both love living in a beautiful and venerable old building and in such a delightful community of lively and interesting people, all in a vibrant and diverse city, rich in cultural amenities accessible, virtually at our doorstep, via public transportation.

 Michael joined the Board to contribute to maintaining and enhancing the whole experience of living at 3750.
 He has served on the House Committee since December of 2018.